AArcueid/loongson-safety-vision/README.md

 - **Not for multi-person crowded scenes** — designed for single-person compliance check.
 - **Fire detection** is currently not supported (training data not included).

-## License

-This project is for the Loongson Embedded Competition.
-Model weights are trained on publicly available Roboflow datasets.